ToX82/Permisson-Bar/README.md

 ## How it works?

-Permisson Bar uses jQuery for its animations and events.
-It checks if 'jQuery' is defined, and if it's not, it provides the library by itself (version 1.8 - from Google's CDN).
+Permisson Bar is pure vanilla javascript code, no jQuery or any other frameworks needed.
+If a website has a cookie or some localStorage data set then the bar is shown, otherwhise nothing happens.

 Once user clicks 'Allow Cookies' Permission Bar will set a cookie for that domain with a name 'permissionbar' that will expire in 30 days.
 This means that the plugin will only show up once per domain (per month).

 If a user decides to click "Disallow Cookies", Permissions Bar will simply remove all cookies and localStorage data.